What is Skinny Fat?

 According to the Standard BMI* definition (6, 7, 8, 9, 10, 11), once you are within safe/normal Standard BMI you no longer have any excess white fat/yellow fat (regular fat) on your body and are not overweight (BMI 25 to 29.99) or obese (BMI 30+).
 Being skinny fat (NWO) directly contradicts the Standard BMI definition and is technically impossible.

-Normal weight obesity (type #6) is possible because the excess fat the person is experiencing is not excess regular white/yellow fat, it is one or more of the other 5 types of skinny fat which include:
+Normal weight obesity (type #6) is possible because the excess body fat the person is experiencing is not excess regular white/yellow fat, it is one or more of the other 5 types of skinny fat which include:

 1) Cellulite (main type),